Hrishi-rj7/Cross-Course-NFT-Integration/README.md

 - **🛒 Marketplace Integration**: Allow students to trade or sell their NFTs in a decentralized marketplace.
 - **📑 Advanced Certification**: Implement multi-signature validation for certificates, allowing multiple parties to verify a student's achievement.
 - **🎮 Gamification**: Introduce gamification elements where students can collect badges or special NFTs based on performance.

+## 📄 License

+This project is open-source and available under the [MIT License](LICENSE).

+## 📞 Contact

+For any questions or suggestions, feel free to contact me at [hrishiraj.modi.12b.399@gmail.com].